UMAprotocol/protocol/README.md

 Before starting this example, ensure you have done the [initial setup](#initial-setup) and are in the `v0` directory.

-1. Follow [these instructions](#deploying-to-ganache) to set up and deploy to ganache.
+1. Follow [these instructions](#deploying-to-ganache) to set up and deploy to Ganache.
 Note: this means that you should be using the network `test` throughout these instructions.
 1. To configure the price feed to track BTC/ETH rather than futures contracts that require an API key, you'll need to change the names of two files: